oemof/heat-pump-tutorial/_sources/getting-started/setup-python.md

 ## Working with jupyter-notebooks

 In the in person-workshop we will be working with Jupyter Notebooks.
-It is possible to edit the notebooks in code editors (e.g. in VS Code) or in the browser.To learn more about how to use them, you can check out the respective section in the [online documentation](https://jupyter.org/).
+It is possible to edit the notebooks in code editors (e.g. in VS Code) or in the browser.
+To learn more about how to use them, you can check out the respective section in the [online documentation](https://jupyter.org/).

 ```{note}